railsgirls/guides.railsgirls.com/_pages/ruby-intro.md

 {% endhighlight %}

 When the `say_hello` method is called, the "Your name" value becomes the variable `your_name` in the method code.
 You can recognize this in the method definition line `def say_hello(your_name)`.
 The text `your_name` between the parentheses is the variable name.
 Then on the line with the `puts`, it's combined with the greeting: `"Hello #{your_name}!"`.

+**Quick explanation on the `#` symbol usage**: Previously, this guide said that the hashtag symbol is used to indicate code comments.
+There are a couple exceptions, the most common one being combing two text values.
+In combination with curly brackets in double quoted text values, a variable can be inserted into another text value: `Text #{variable}`.

 You'll notice that the way we call the method has changed, it now includes parentheses around the method parameters.
 The parentheses can be left out when no parameters are given.